PetrKryslUCSD/FreeVibrationExample/README.md

 # Free Vibration Example

+Download the repository as a zip.
+Unzip the folder.
 Double-click the batch file(`DOUBLE_CLICK_ME.bat`): everything installs itself, and VS code pops up preconfigured for work with Julia.